With the Traffic Journey report, you will be able to understand where your competitor’s audience comes from and where that audience goes next.

 - Search - traffic to a domain directly from a search engine such as Google, Bing, DuckDuckGo, etc.

-- Social - traffic to a domain from links on social media websites like Facebook, Twitter, Reddit, Pinterest, YouTube, etc.
+- Social - traffic to a domain from links on social media websites like Facebook, Twitter, Reddit, Pinterest, YouTube, etc. This source includes both organic and paid social traffic.

 - Paid ads - traffic to a domain from paid advertisements on Google Ads.
 These sources include PPC ads in search results as well as product listing ads (Google Shopping) on SERPs.